-The definition of a non-shedding, or non-moulting, dog is a little tricky; there are no dogs that do not outright shed any hair whatsoever.
-There are breeds that shed very little hair at all though and these are commonly known as 'non-shedding' dogs.
+The definition is a little tricky; there are no dogs that do not outright shed any hair whatsoever.
+There are breeds that shed very little hair at all though and these are commonly known as ‘non-shedding dogs.

 Dander is the dead skin that dogs shed in addition to hair.
 The dander is actually the cause of most dog allergies in humans; the hair simply sheds at the same time as the dead skin.
 Non-shedding breeds generally create less dander which is why they’re favoured by allergy sufferers.

 While the temperature in a dog’s environment contributes to their shedding pattern it is actually the length of the day that is the major factor in determining how much a dog sheds its coat and when.

 The seasonal changes in daylight hours actually determine when a dog begins to shed their coat.
 Come springtime a new shedding cycle begins which can last from four to six weeks.

 As the amount of light in a day (i.e. the length of the day) governs when a dog will shed its coat, dogs that mainly live indoors (therefore a differing light cycle) may shed year-round.

 Some breeds of non-shedding dogs like Ronnie and BB, the family Bedlington Terriers on the right have non-shedding curly coats.
 Instead of shedding their hair, it mats into their coats which can become very uncomfortable and unhygienic for the dog.

 This is why it is important to maintain regular grooming for non-shedding dogs.
 Other breeds have what is known as a double coat.
 The outer coat is usually made up of longer, thicker hairs while the undercoat contains softer, thinner hairs.